AJGrey/alx-system_engineering-devops/0x01-shell_permissions/README.md

- A script to add execute permission to owner and group owner
+A script to add execution permission to everybody